FRANCES HATCH ARWS

 ABOUT FRANCES

 A journey to Antarctica in 2005 prompted her to question an assumed right-to-roam the world.
 Antarctica is bruised by any boots that walk over her, no matter how well-meaning the boot.
 Sublime majesty and excruciating vulnerability were clearly manifest in that great desert continent.
-How could she claim to love that engine of the world’s ice if her journey there degraded it?
+Increasingly, Frances elects to travel across ground not through air.
+The joy of encounter is present- it dwells inside an intimacy that grows out of relationship and returning.

 The timid fen child knew reciprocity in the way that children know these things.
 She remains child in her wide-eyed making.
 Site-responsive work emerges out of relatedness and reciprocity.
 The works literally become containers of shared experience.